 With that in mind, and before you file your return, here are Four Things You Must Know About Divorce and Taxes:

-1. The Key Difference Between Alimony and Child Support
+1. There is No Difference Between Alimony and Child Support Concerning Taxes

-Alimony (support paid from one spouse to another for the benefit of the receiving spouse), is different from child support (support paid from one spouse to another for the benefit of the child) in several ways, one of which is critical in tax season: alimony is tax deductible by the payer and child support was not.
+Alimony (support paid from one spouse to another for the benefit of the receiving spouse), is different from child support (support paid from one spouse to another for the benefit of the child) in several ways, but taxes is not one of them.
+Before 2018, alimony was tax deductible by the payer and child support was not.
 Now, both alimony and child support are not tax deductible to the payer, and the recipient owes nothing in terms of taxes.
 All agreements going forward will fall under these terms.

 2. The Tax Impact of Dividing Property

 Thanks to §1041 of the Internal Revenue Code, the division of property in a divorce is not a taxable event.
 There is, however, a potentially huge tax impact hidden within: tax basis.
 Tax basis is, simply put, the price used to determine the capital gains tax when property is sold (usually the purchase price).
 While some property (such as cash) carries no capital gain when sold and other property (such as a residence owned by the taxpayer) has an exemption from capital gain up to a given dollar amount, many forms of investment will be hit with a capital gains tax when sold.

 So, in a divorce settlement $250,000 worth of Apple stock is not worth the same as a $250,000 marital residence because the stock will be subject to capital gains tax when sold while the residence will not.